 unlike many other cavity nesting species they aren't picky!
 They'll use just

-- Tree Swallow nests have been found in large houses for Purple Martins, Wood
+- Tree Swallow nests have been found in large boxes meant for Purple Martins,

-Ducks and Screech Owls, and in such unlikely spots as drain pipes, mailboxes
+Wood Ducks and Screech Owls, and in such unlikely spots as drain pipes,

-and newspaper tubes (see the photo below by Laura Niang in Maryland).
+mailboxes and newspaper tubes (photo below by Laura Niang in Maryland).

-- Sadly, they'll also try to nest in unsuitable tiny or flimsy boxes where few if any
+- Sadly, they'll also try to nest in tiny or flimsy boxes where few young survive.

 Be sure to build boxes designed specifically for Tree Swallows.